ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 ## Build docker images
 * For `cb_ethgas_commit` and `cb_gen_jwt`, you can either use our pre-built linux/amd64 or linux/arm64 docker image or run `./scripts/build.sh` to build it locally
-* For `cb_signer` and `cb_pbs`, you can either use the official image from Commit Boost team or run [this script](https://github.com/Commit-Boost/commit-boost-client/blob/main/scripts/build_local_images.sh) to build it locally
+* For `cb_signer` and `cb_pbs`, you can either use the official image from Commit Boost team or use Dockerfile [here](https://github.com/Commit-Boost/commit-boost-client/tree/main/provisioning) to build it locally

 ## Config Setup
 * Copy one of the `config.example.xxx.toml` as `config.toml`